OctopusDeploy/docs/docs/deployment-process/steps/community-step-templates.md

 After the step template has been installed it will be available alongside the built-in step templates.

-## Add a Community Step Template in the Octopus Library
+## Add a Community Step Template from the Octopus Library

 1. In the Octopus Web Portal, navigate to **{{Library, Step Templates}}**.
 2. Click **BROWSE LIBRARY**.